jbilander/Base64/README.md

 - DIP-64 footprint, pin-compatible with the MC68000 socket in an Amiga 500 (or similar 68k host)
 - 7× SN74CBTD3861 FET bus switches for bidirectional 5 V ↔ 3.3 V level translation on all bus signals
 - Clock subsystem: 7 MHz host clock → 84 MHz phase-aligned output to the FPGA, locked to the host's 7 MHz with ~300 ps skew
-- Autoconfig daisy-chain header (J2) for use alongside expansion-edge devices like the A590
+- Autoconfig daisy-chain header (J2) for future Amiga-specific firmware use
 - 3.3 V rail generated locally from the 5 V CPU socket supply via TLV75533 LDO

 ## Clock architecture